JahidC0deSpace/HandCRecog_English_Number/README.md

 Handwriting Character Recognition Web AppThis project is a web application that uses a Convolutional Neural Network (CNN) to recognize handwritten characters (letters and numbers).
-Users can either upload an image of a character or draw one directly on a canvas in the browser to get a real-time prediction from the trained model.✨ FeaturesDual Input Methods:Image Upload: Users can upload .png, .jpg, or .jpeg files.Live Drawing Canvas: A responsive HTML5 canvas allows users to draw characters with a mouse or touch input.Deep Learning Model: Utilizes a CNN built with Keras (TensorFlow backend) trained on the EMNIST (ByClass) dataset.Real-Time Prediction: The Flask backend processes the input and returns the model's prediction to the user without a page refresh.Clean User Interface: A simple, modern, and intuitive UI with tabs for easy navigation between the two input methods.🛠️ Tech StackBackend: Python, FlaskMachine Learning: TensorFlow, Keras, scikit-learnImage Processing: OpenCV, PillowFrontend: HTML5, CSS3, JavaScript (with Fetch API)Data Handling: NumPy, Pandas📂 File StructureThe project is organized into the following structure:hcr_flask_app/
+Users can either upload an image of a character or draw one directly on a canvas in the browser to get a real-time prediction from the trained model.✨
+Features
+Dual Input Methods:
+Image Upload: Users can upload .png, .jpg, or .jpeg files.Live Drawing Canvas: A responsive HTML5 canvas allows users to draw characters with a mouse or touch input.
+Deep Learning Model: Utilizes a CNN built with Keras (TensorFlow backend) trained on the EMNIST (ByClass) dataset.
+Real-Time Prediction: The Flask backend processes the input and returns the model's prediction to the user without a page refresh.
+Clean User Interface: A simple, modern, and intuitive UI with tabs for easy navigation between the two input methods.
+🛠️ Tech Stack
+Backend: Python, Flask
+Machine Learning: TensorFlow, Keras, scikit-learn Image Processing: OpenCV, Pillow
+Frontend: HTML5, CSS3, JavaScript (with Fetch API)Data Handling: NumPy, Pandas 📂 File StructureThe project is organized into the following structure: hcr_flask_app/
 ├── app.py                   # Main Flask application routes
 ├── prediction.py            # Image processing and model prediction logic
 ├── HCR_English_updated.h5   # The trained Keras model file